Indian state to pay for sex change in boost for transgender rights

 KOCHI/NEW DELHI (Thomson Reuters Foundation) - LGBT campaigners urged India’s state governments on Monday to “learn a lesson” from Kerala after authorities in the wealthy southern state said they would cover the cost of gender reassignment surgeries.

-Kerala’s chief minister said his government would pay 200,000 rupees ($3,000) to allow people to have the procedure, the second Indian state to do so after neighbouring Tamil Nadu.
+Kerala’s chief minister said his government would pay 200,000 rupees ($3,000) to allow people to have the procedure, the second Indian state to do so after neighboring Tamil Nadu.

 “If more money is required, it will be made available,” Jaffar Malik, director of the state’s social justice department, told the Thomson Reuters Foundation on Monday.